GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 should consider:

 How does my side panel help the user?
-: The single-purpose policy also applies to your side panel.
+: The [single-purpose][policy-single-purpose] policy also applies to your side panel.
 Make sure that your side panel provides functionality that directly relates to the rest of your extension and what the user is trying to achieve.

-Does my side panel only appear when it’s helpful?
+Does my side panel only appear when it’s relevant?
-: The Side Panel API lets you choose which sites your users will see the side panel on.
-This way you can avoid showing it when it isn’t relevant to the user.
+: The [Side Panel API][sp-by-site] lets you choose which sites your users will see the side panel on.
+This way you can avoid showing it when it isn’t relevant to the user or it isn’t related to the content the user is browsing.

-Is the design of my side panel consistent with the rest of my extension?
+Is the design consistent with the rest of my extension?
 : Your side panel should have a visually appealing design that matches the logo, colors, icons, and fonts of your extension and store listing.
 This provides users a consistent, recognizable experience wherever they are using your extension.

 How do users discover my side panel?
 : Let new users know how to use your side panel by providing sufficient documentation or training within the extension.
 This will help you retain users and avoid bad reviews in your store listing.
-Remember, you can start to teach users before they install the extension by including a YouTube video that shows how your extension works in your store listing!
+Remember, you can start to teach users before they install the extension by including a [YouTube video][cws-graphics] that shows how your extension works in your store listing!

-We’ve also updated our [Program Policies](/docs/webstore/program-policies/), with updates to our [Best Practices](/docs/webstore/program-policies/best-practices/) and [Quality Guidelines](/docs/webstore/program-policies/quality-guidelines/) sections to reflect some of these considerations.
+We’ve also updated our [Program Policies][cws-policies], with updates to our [Best Practices][cws-best-practices] and [Quality Guidelines][cws-quality] sections to reflect some of these considerations.
 These changes highlight that your side panel should act as a helpful companion to users' browsing experiences by providing complementary functionality.
 They also make it clear that your side panel shouldn’t have unnecessary distractions.

 ## An overview of the API {: #overview }

-For your extension to appear in the side panel, just request the `"sidePanel"` permission in your manifest, and add the `"side_panel"` key with a `"default_path"` pointing to a page within your extension:
+For your extension to appear in the side panel, just request the `"sidePanel"` permission in your [manifest][doc-manifest], and add the `"side_panel"` key with a `"default_path"` pointing to a page within your extension:

 {% Label %}manifest.json:{% endLabel %}